Food Network Star: Summary

 Season 9 started on June 2, 2013.
 For season 9, Alton Brown, Bobby Flay, and Giada De Laurentiis mentored and judged twelve Food Network Star competitors, although the contestants were not divided into teams as in season 8.
 Many of this season's contestants had previously appeared on other Food Network shows.
 The winner was Damaris Phillips, decided by an audience vote cast on foodnetwork.com and announced live on August 11, 2013.
 Phillips hosted the Food Network show Southern at Heart for five seasons from 2013 to 2016.
 In 2018, she began co-hosting The Bobby and Damaris Show on Food Network with Bobby Flay.
 Phillips also cohosted "Southern and Hungry" with auto racing analyst Rutledge Wood in 2017.

 Contestants

 Season Ten

 The winner was Lenny McNab, decided by an audience vote cast on foodnetwork.com and announced live on August 10, 2014.
 It is the last season to date where the finale aired live—all subsequent season finales would be filmed months in advance prior to airing.

 Contestants

 Season Eleven

 Beginning with this season, Alton Brown no longer appeared as a judge.
-The winner was Eddie Jackson, an ex NFL player and MasterChef (American season 4) contestant.
+The winner was Eddie Jackson, an ex NFL player and MasterChef contestant.